samjmck/opnfn/README.md

 ### Why Vitest?

 Initially, I was planning on using Jest for the unit tests.
 However, Jest required a fair amount of configuration to get it to work with TypeScript.
-More specifically, it requires Babel to get this to work.
+More specifically, it requires Babel.
 I am trying to keep this project as bloat-free and minimal as possible which is why I ultimately decided against using Jest.

-Another interesting route I experimented with was writing the tests with for Deno.
-The codebase doesn't use any npm libraries or Node-specific code so in theory, it should run in Deno.
-Deno's testing library doesn't require any special configuration meaning it was a potential fit for this project.
-However, Deno code requires explicitly naming file conventions in `import` statements.
+Another interesting route I experimented with was writing the tests with Deno.
+The codebase utilises web APIs when possible instead of npm libraries, so the vast majority of functions used are also available in the Deno standard library.
+Deno's testing library also doesn't require any special configuration meaning it was a potential fit for this project.
+However, Deno code requires explicitly naming file extensions in `import` statements.
 Doing this broke `tsc` which in turn broke `wrangler`.
 On top of that, using Deno and Node in the same project is a bit clunky.